-A few weeks ago I recorded loads of laundry hacks, and my full laundry routine Instagram stories.
+Over the years, I have recorded loads of laundry hacks, and my full laundry routine on Instagram stories.
 It's extremely unconventional (as you'll see in a minute!) so I wasn't sure if it would be of interest to anyone.
 Well, Freebs, it basically broke the internet and left you begging for more! #GoFigure.

-I certainly am no laundry physicist and have no degree is Laundryism, but I do have 5 kids which amounts to an INSANE amount of laundry each week.
-We buy inexpensive clothes that I don't want to look inexpensive, so over the years I have come a bit of a laundry expert (albeit self-proclaimed).
+I certainly am no laundry physicist and have no degree in Laundryism, but I do have 6 kids (with 2 more on the way!) which amounts to an INSANE amount of laundry each week.
+We buy inexpensive clothes that I don't want to look inexpensive, so over the years I have become a bit of a laundry expert (albeit, self-proclaimed).

-Today I'm giving you a tour of my laundry room, and sharing my laundry hacks, tips, tricks, and of course, my (unconventional but will change your life I promise!) laundry routine.
+Today, I'm giving you a tour of my laundry room.
+I?m sharing my laundry hacks, tips, tricks, and of course, my (unconventional, but it will change your life, I promise!) laundry routine.